Fun-Team-Name/Final-Project/README.md

 # Sprint 3
 ## Build Instructions:
-**These build instructions assume you have python 3 and pip installed**
+**These build instructions assume you have python 3.5+ and pip installed**

+Install redis-server.
+Brew install recommended for mac.

-1. `pip install virtualenv`
+1. `pip3 install virtualenv`
 2. create a new folder on your desktop
 3. chage working directory to new folder
 4. `virtualenv ENV`
-5. `source bin/activate` if on a mac or `.Scripts/activate` for windows
+5. `source ENV/bin/activate` if on a mac or `.Scripts/activate` for windows
 6. `git clone https://github.com/Fun-Team-Name/Koeus.git`
 7. `cd Koeus`
-8. `pip install -r requirements.txt`
+8. `pip3 install -r requirements.txt`

 To Navigate Site:

-1. `sudo ./server` to start django server and redis server for web sockets
+1. `sudo ./server` to start django server and redis server for web sockets.
+You may need to wait for the redis server to spool up before using the arena.
 2. in your browser go to **localhost**
 3. **As Teacher** click teacher tab
 4. click sign up button to create account